Inven MCP Server

 Description

-The Inven MCP Server gives AI assistants (Claude, Cursor, ChatGPT, and others) direct access to Inven's database of over 20 million private companies, investors, public companies, and M&A / funding transactions.
+The Inven MCP Server gives AI assistants (Claude, Cursor, ChatGPT, and others) direct access to Inven's database of over 20 million private companies, investors, public companies, and M&A / funding deals.

 Through natural language alone you can search for companies, retrieve structured financial and operational data, explore your saved Inven lists, and look up detailed profiles for people and deals — all without leaving your AI client.